Our Service or Tool is Being Blocked - SiteDistrict

 Question: How do I whitelist my service?

 Answer: To "whitelist" something is jumping past the problem definition to a solution.
-The solution depends on a complete understanding of the problem, which includes a full understandin of how our firewall works.
+The solution depends on a complete understanding of the problem, which includes a full understanding of how our firewall works.
 Therefore, it's our job.
 Instead, you should provide us with all the details necessary for us to diagnose & understand the problem on our end, so we can determine the solution, which may or may not be to "whitelist" something.
 Any updates that we make must also be made such that they minimize security risks and so that they do not create maintenance problems in the future.

 Question: Why can't your firewall be smarter?